 This invasive tree root list includes some of the worst offenders:

-- Hybrid Poplars (Populus sp.) – These trees are bred for fast growth.
+- Hybrid Poplars (Populus sp.) – Hybrid poplar trees are bred for fast growth.
 They are valuable as a quick source of pulpwood, energy and lumber, but they don’t make good landscape trees.
 They have shallow, invasive roots and seldom live more than 15 years in the landscape.

 - American Elm (Ulmus americana) – The moisture-loving roots of American elms often invade sewer lines and drain pipes.